In this guide

 - When and how to get other people’s input when setting conditions

-- How conditions and sanctions apply to those registered as both nurse and midwife
+- How conditions and sanctions apply to those registered on more than one part of our register

 - Return to practice courses and the test of competence

 When a conditions of practice order is imposed on a nurse, midwife or nursing associate's registration, they have to comply with the conditions placed on their practice for up to three years.

 If conditions of practice are imposed as an interim order, rather than as a sanction, the order allows the nurse, midwife or nursing associate to work while the allegations against them are being investigated.